 (TRAD gen ta)

-Read this Patient Information before you start taking TRADJENTA and each time you get a refill.
+Read this Medication Guide carefully before you start taking TRADJENTA and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your doctor about your medical condition or your treatment.
+If you have any questions about TRADJENTA, ask your doctor or pharmacist.

 What is TRADJENTA?